Beginner Guide

 Be intentional about what personal information you share online.

 Remove metadata from photos.
 Before sharing photos, strip EXIF metadata that contains your GPS location, device information, and timestamps.
-Our Metadata Remover handles this in seconds.
+Our Metadata Remover handles this in seconds, entirely within your browser — your photos never leave your device.

 Use email aliases.
-Services like SimpleLogin or Apple's Hide My Email let you create unique email addresses for different services, preventing your real email from being exposed in breaches.
+Services like SimpleLogin or Apple's Hide My Email let you create unique email addresses for different services, preventing your real email from being exposed in breaches and making it easy to identify which services sell your data.

 Step 4: Secure Your Devices